crwilcox/chriswilcoxracing.github.io/_posts/2023-07-15-WMRRA Round 4 .md

 Betwen my two events my teammate was in the Formula 40 race.
 He rides a Kramer 890 and, in a race of 1000cc Superbikes, he is a bit outgunned.
-Rather than stress it, we tried to make the bit mood light.
+Rather than stress it, we tried to make the pit mood light.
 We cranked the music, joked around, and just didn't worry too much.
 I had arranged to pull a bit of a joke on him as well.
 When he entered hot pit, I was standing there with an umbrella.
 It's hot out here, who doesn't need some shade?